pachyderm/docs-content/2.3.x/contributing/windows.md

 ## Getting started

-1. Open a terminal and navigate to a directory you'd like to store Pachyderm.
+1. Open a terminal and navigate to a directory you'd like to store {{%productName%}}.
 2. Clone the pachyderm repo using `git clone https://github.com/pachyderm/pachyderm`.
 3. Launch Docker Desktop (with Kubernetes enabled) or start minikube.
 4. Provision  ~10 GB of memory and ~4CPUs.